fabe1999/ScreenShare-WS2812b/README.md

 if the connection was successful the matrix should light up in pink.<br />
 Now you can install the Windows application.

-Download the files from the Windows-Setup folder and run through the setup.<br />
+Now you can install the Windows application.
+Open the Windows-Setup.msi and follow the instructions.<br />
 At the first startup you need to specify which IP-Address you want to connect to,<br />
 you probably have to look up the IP in the settings of your WiFi router.<br />
 Click on save and the application should start.<br />